How to Get Participants for Your Study

 The system will automatically provide a recommended minimum sample size based on the settings of your experiment.
 This minimum sample size is acceptable for exploratory research.
 It is recommended to aim for a higher sample size if:

-• You need to achieve higher confidence in the findings (e.g. when significant policy or managerial implications are attached).
+- You need to achieve higher confidence in the findings (e.g. when significant policy or managerial implications are attached).

-• You are aiming to explore segments.
+- You are aiming to explore segments.
 For example, if you are looking to explore two or three pre-defined segments in your experiment (e.g. people split by age: under 20 years old, 21 to 40 years old, 41 and over), apply the recommended sample size to each of the three pre-defined segments.

 It is fine to oversample if you keep the proportions of your groups (e.g. if you are aiming at a 50/50 female/male split, your sample should remain 50/50).
 In fact, the more respondents, the better for statistical robustness.

-Does survey length affect the cost of the panel?
+Does survey length affect the sample cost?

 What is the optimal survey length?